rachfop/takomo-docs/docs/organizations/policies.md

 ## Enabling Policy Types

-By default all policy types are disabled.
-To enable a policy type, you just need to configure at least one policy for it and the policy type is automatically enabled when the organization is deployed.
-If you don't have policies configured but still want to enable the policy type, you can set `true` for its value.
+By default, all policy types are disabled.
+To enable a policy type, you need to configure at least one policy for it, and the policy type is automatically enabled when the organization is deployed.
+If you don't have policies configured but still want to enable the policy type, you can set **true** for its value.

 ### Example: Enabling a Policy Type